postmanlabs/labs-docs/src/pages/docs/postman/sending-api-requests/certificates.md

 ## Certificate data

-Postman will indicate certificate information in the __Network__ response pop-up for any HTTPS requests you send.
+Postman will indicate certificate information in the __Network__ response pop-up for any HTTPS requests you send, including warnings and errors such as self-signed and expired certificates.

 [![Network info](https://assets.postman.com/postman-docs/network-info-response.jpg)](https://assets.postman.com/postman-docs/network-info-response.jpg)